 Diabetic nephropathy is the most common cause of renal failure, accounting for more than half of all cases of end-stage renal disease in the United States.
-(End-stage renal disease is disease that requires renal replacement with either dialysis treatment or a kidney transplant.
-Renal disease will affect between 20-40% of diabetics in their lifetime.
+(End-stage renal disease means that the patient requires renal replacement with either dialysis treatment or a kidney transplant).
+Kidney disease will affect between 20-40% of diabetics in their lifetime.
 Diabetic nephropathy involves steadily increasing proteinuria, accompanied by elevated blood pressure, with a progressive decline in GFR.
-There is also a greatly increased risk of cardiovascular disease.
+Diabetics with kidney disease also have a greatly increased risk of cardiovascular disease.